 Late leaf spot, which is both air- and seed-borne, is considered the most destructive among groundnut foliar diseases.
 It causes significant qualitative and quantitative yield losses, estimated at 50–80% (Hegde et al., 1995; Grichar et al., 1998; Nutsugah et al., 2007).
 In Maharashtra, the disease is most severe during the kharif season, moderate during rabi, and least intense in summer (Dey, 2014).
 Rational disease management, particularly integrating resistant varieties and optimized agronomic practices, can reduce fungicide dependency and enhance productivity in the tropics.
 Understanding the epidemiology of groundnut foliar pathogens is essential for developing effective management strategies (Smith, 1980).
 Disease development is governed by interactions among the host, pathogen, and environment—the classic disease triangle (Agrios, 2005).
 Even a virulent pathogen cannot cause disease on a susceptible host unless environmental conditions are favourable (Ziska & Runion, 2007).
 Thus, weather plays a decisive role in determining the onset, severity, and spread of epidemics.
 Previous studies have consistently identified tikka disease as a major production constraint across India (Sundaram, 1965; McDonald & Flower, 1977; Subramanyam & Ravindranath, 1988), with yield losses of 50–60% in susceptible varieties (Subramanyam et al., 1980b).
 Its incidence and severity are strongly influenced by meteorological parameters such as temperature, rainfall, relative humidity, and cloudy weather (Sulaiman & Agashe, 1965; Ramakrishna & Apparao, 1968; Chohan, 1974; Venkatraman & Kazi, 1979).

 Because these weather factors directly govern the occurrence and progression of the disease, forecasting models for Cercospora leaf spot are primarily based on temperature, relative humidity, and sunshine duration.
-In this context, the present investigation was undertaken to: study the to study the weather disease interactions and forewarning models for Cercospora leaf spot of groundnut (Arachis hypogaea L.) under different varieties and sowing environments for effective prediction and management of the disease under different varieties and sowing environments.
+In this context, the present investigation was undertaken to: study the to study the weather disease interactions and forewarning models for Cercospora late leaf spot of groundnut (Arachis hypogaea L.) under different varieties and sowing environments for effective prediction and management of the disease under different varieties and sowing environments.

 MATERIAL AND METHODS